Charette History, Family Crest & Coats of Arms

 - William Richard Charette (1932-2012), American Medal of Honor recipient for his actions during the Korean War

-- Richard R. Charette, American Democrat politician, Candidate for U.S. Representative from Maine 2nd District, 1986
+- Richard R. Charette, American Democratic Party politician, Candidate for U.S. Representative from Maine 2nd District, 1986

 - Baron Athanase Charles Marie Charette de la Contrie (1832-1911), French royalist military commander